Brilliant Star/Volume 20/Issue 5/Text

 by Corinne T. Gregory © 1988

-flat rock near the pond.
+Frank found Ernie Earthworm under a flat rock near the pond.
 He called him Ernie because it sounded right.
 Ernie was naked and fat, and he squirmed when Frank put him into a shoebox of damp soil.

 “He likes it,” shouted Frank, as Ernie began a tunnel.
 “Hey, Mom, I’m going to take Ernie to the pet show tomorrow.”

-“That may not be such a good idea,” Mom.
+“That may not be such a good idea,” said Mom.
 “Your friends will probably take much larger pets.”

 But the next day, Frank was still determined, and wondered how he could make Ernie look nice for the show.
 Suddenly, he thought of Mom’s little silver jewel box.
 She was in the garden and he did not take the time to ask if he could borrow it.
 He just slipped it in the shoebox with Ernie and hurried to the pet show in the park.